Northwest69/Hamster/README.md

 Hardware: Arduino Uno, TI DRV8833 Dual H-Bridge Motor Driver, HC-SR04 Ultra01 + Ultrasonic Range Finder

 To do:

-Make Hamster look around then determine the best direction to drive Install compass
-Make hamster drive staight
+Add mode switch
+Install compass
 Add On/Off switch and function
 Add On/Off LED indicator
+Make hamster drive staight
-Add exit AAN if a probability threshold is reached
+Make Hamster look around then determine the best direction to drive Add exit AAN if a probability threshold is reached Create lower limit for probabilities
-Add mode switch
-Create lower limit for probabilities
-Restructure code blocks into functions
-Test Hamster at learningAttempts = 100

 Log:
+7/15/2015
+Added Debounce 2 library to add functionallity to debounce buttons.
+Perhaps this can be used to buffer actions Test Hamster at learningAttempts = 100, increased to 500.
+This works very well.

 7/13/2015
 The issue was the USB cable.
 It is now fixed!
 Changed neural network adjustments to small decreases and increases (from 100% to 1%, and 33% to 0.33%)